-- The intent of these standards is to help ensure that those living and working in congregate settings where there is a suspected, probable or confirmed COVID-19 outbreak are kept as physically safe as possible, mitigating the risk of further spread of COVID-19 within and between sites. - AHS Coordinated COVID-19 Response is available to all congregate settings.
-They must be contacted as soon as there is a person showing symptoms of COVID-19 for additional guidance and decision making support. - These standards set expectations for any site that has identified a resident or staff member who is reporting a suspected, probable or confirmed COVID-19 outbreak. - 1.
+- The AHS Coordinated COVID-19 Response team should only be contacted with new cases that are suspected in a health care facility that is not already experiencing an outbreak.
+They do not need to be contacted with additional ill individuals (resident/staff) after the initial notification.
+Once the AHS Coordinated COVID-19 Response team has been informed of an outbreak in a health care facility, the AHS Zone Medical Officers of Health (or designate) will be the contact to manage the outbreak going forward. - These standards set expectations for any site that has identified a resident or staff member who is reporting a suspected, probable or confirmed COVID-19 outbreak. - 1.
 A suspected COVID-19 outbreak is defined as: - a.
 One resident or staff member who exhibit any of the symptoms of COVID-19 - 2.
 A probable COVID-19 outbreak is defined as: - a.
 Two or more individuals (staff or residents) who are linked with each other who exhibit any of the symptoms of COVID-19 - b.
 Individuals who are linked means they have a connection to each other (e.g. share a room, dine at the same table, received care from the same staff member, etc.) - 3.
 A confirmed COVID-19 outbreak is defined as any of the following: - a.
 Any one individual confirmed to have COVID-19, including: - i.
 Any resident who is confirmed to have COVID-19 - ii.
-Any staff member who is confirmed to have COVID-19. - With the recent addition of the inclusion of diarrhea and vomiting as symptoms of concern for residents/clients, the symptoms to watch for are onset of new illness including: - o Cough, OR - o Fever (over 38 degrees Celsius), OR - Shortness of breath, OR - o Sore throat, OR - o Runny nose, OR - o Diarrhea, OR (symptom is for clients/residents in congregate settings only) - Vomiting (symptom is for clients/residents in congregate settings only)
+Any staff member who is confirmed to have COVID-19.